ii310/fortran-mini-projects/README.md

 I'm following the book:
-**"Fortran for Scientists and Engineers" by Shepten & Chapman** As well as researching on the internet to see what people have implemented
+**"Fortran for Scientists and Engineers" by Shepten & Chapman** Also researching on the internet as well.

 I’m progressing chapter by chapter, going from:
 - [ ] Chapter 1 – 3: Basics — variables, PRINT, READ, syntax